 Wasn’t it Oscar Wilde who said “I can resist everything except temptation.”
 Decadent was in full force for that month and I did not hold back one bit when tempted.

-When I came back, admittedly I was very happy, but in the process of all this happiness gained a lardy one pack and even a simple venture like going upstairs involved puffing.
+When I came back, admittedly I was very happy, but in the process of all this happiness gained a lardy one pack and made even a simple venture like going upstairs making me out of breath.

 This was not good: I was a trainer and needed to get back into shape more pronto than fast.
 A plan that made sense without sending my body and brain into shock had to implemented.